midas-apps/contracts-solana/scripts/README.md

 Yes!
 Token configs support multiple networks in a single file.
 Shared values (metadata, tokenAuthority) are defined once, and network-specific values (dataFeed, minter, redeemer) are defined per network in the `networks` object.

-### Q: What's the difference between `deploy:all` and `deploy:token`?
+### Q: What's the difference between `deploy:all` and `deploy:token-core`?

 - `deploy:all` → Deploys network infrastructure + full token (everything)
-- `deploy:token` → Deploys only core token components (AC Role, mToken, Token Authority)
+- `deploy:token-core` → Deploys only core token components (AC Role, mToken, Token Authority)

-Use `deploy:all` for complete deployments, use `deploy:token` if you want to deploy components incrementally.
+Use `deploy:all` for complete deployments, use `deploy:token-core` if you want to deploy components incrementally.

 ## Contributing